 Austria bankers still blocking EU sanctions on Russia

-Austria is still "blackmailing" Ukraine using EU sanctions, the same way Hungary did, to protect a bank doing business in Russia.
+Austria is still "blackmailing" Ukraine using EU sanctions, the same way Hungary did — to protect a bank doing business in Russia.

 When asked by press about Russia sanctions in Brussels on Friday (15 December), Austrian chancellor Karl Nehammer said he "welcomed" the EU summit communiqué.